dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 **Querying without headers or columns**

-If you would like to just query the data values without the headers, you can optionally check the box "Exclude Column Names".
+If you would like to just query the data values without the headers, you can optionally select the **Exclude Column Names** box.

 ## Creating and Accessing Saved selections
 Saved selections allow you to save the inputs you've created in the Google Sheets **Query Builder** and easily access them again so you don't have to continuously build common queries from scratch.
 To create a saved selection, run a query and choose the option to save selection.